-This story was submitted to Love What Matters by Renee Baiano of Simply Snapping, and originally appeared here.
+This story was submitted to Love What Matters by Renee Baiano of Simply Rooted Family, and originally appeared here.
 You can follow her journey on Instagram and Facebook.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more from Renee: